Education & Family

 UPCOMING FAMILY PROGRAMS

-This fall, pre-K-12th grade school groups can schedule interactive, object-centered, one-hour Gallery lessons Tuesday-Friday at 11 am and at other times by appointment.
-The fee is $45.
+Pre-K-12th grade school groups can schedule interactive, object-centered, one-hour Gallery lessons Tuesday-Friday by appointment.
+The fee is $45 up to 30 students.
 Title-One schools are free with proof of Title-One status.
-For additional information and or to book an appointment, please call (212) 715-1224.
+The tour fee for kindergarten groups is $100.
+For additional information and or to book an appointment, please call (212) 715-1223.
 Please give two weeks' advance notice.

 EDUCATORS' STUDY TOUR TO JAPAN